Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-2.md

 #### 4K video export

 4k export to video wasn't a huge feature to implement, but since I didn't have an Android device that supported 4k, it made testing tricky.
 I ended up getting an hour to test on a friend's phone which I hope is enough to have caught any issues.

 If not...
-I'm sure users will let me know. ;)
+I'm sure users will let me know. ;) **EDIT: they did. ;)**

 #### Manual camera controls